Knotx/knotx/documentation/src/main/wiki/Adapter.md

    `mvn archetype:generate -DarchetypeGroupId=io.knotx.archetypes -DarchetypeArtifactId=knotx-adapter-archetype -DarchetypeVersion=X.Y.Z`

+Note that the Adapter archetype generates both the code and all configuration files required to run a Knot.x instance containing the custom Adapter.
+More details about the Knot.x deployment can be found in the [[deployment section|KnotxDeployment]].

-   There will be 3 important java files created:
+Archetype generates 3 important java files:

  - `ExampleServiceAdapterConfiguration` a simple POJO with configuration of the Adapter,
  - `ExampleServiceAdapterProxy` implement your business logic here in the `processRequest()` method with the return type of `Observable<AdapterResponse>` (promise of the `AdapterResponse`).
  - `ExampleServiceAdapter` that extends `AbstractVerticle`.
 It will simply read the configuration and register your `AdapterProxy` implementation at the provided `address`.

 The `AbstractAdapterProxy` class provides the following methods that you can extend in your implementation: